-- Less batteries in the landfills = cleaner environment for you and your kids
+- Fewer batteries in the landfills = cleaner environment for you and your kids

 Putting it all Together

-What we have covered in the First Time Trail Camera Buyers Guide so far is just the basics.
+What we've covered in the First Time Trail Camera Buyers Guide so far is just the beginning.
 Game cameras are incredibly complex and each camera is unique in some way.
-Don't feel overwhelmed, we will walk you through the buying process.
+Don't stress, let us walk you through the buying process.

 Some of you have very specialized needs or concerns.
-Maybe you are looking for a cellular trail camera, a security camera or any other wide variety of needs.
+Maybe you are looking for a cellular trail camera, a camera for cabin security, a wildlife camera, or some other variety.

-If you can't quickly find what you are looking for on our website, it is probably faster to call us (1-800-791-0660, Mon-Fri, 9-5 CT) or email firstname.lastname@example.org.
-We will spend as much time as is needed to make sure you get the right camera.
+If you can't quickly find what you are looking for, it's probably faster to call us (417-429-4915, Mon-Fri, 9-5 ET) or email email@example.com.
+We will spend as much time as needed to make sure you get the right camera.